Oscar nominee 'Timbuktu' tackles everyday view of radical Islam

 "I'm here because I'm African ...
 Africa needs to be more considered because Africa is not only war or famine," he said.

-The film will go up against favorites "Leviathan," a Russian tragedy, and "Ida," a Polish period drama.
+The film will go up against favourites "Leviathan," a Russian tragedy, and "Ida," a Polish period drama.
 Other foreign-language nominees are Argentine black comedy "Wild Tales" and Estonian war drama "Tangerines."

 One of the reasons Sissako said he focuses on the minutia of daily life in occupied Timbuktu is to show what western media often overlooks.